 He gave me a look that mixed disbelief and pity in equal amounts, like Jim Mora being asked about the playoffs.
 But it arrived with a couple beers and a channel flip to ESPN just the same.

 Now, I’m aware the Little League World Series isn’t typically a hotbed for aggressive action.
 Some of you were probably unaware you could even bet on it.
 Even more of you might find it distasteful.
-But perfectly legitimate offshore books such as 5Dimes have been taking bets on it for years.

 A Hot Tip